Markov chain approach to the distribution of ancestors in species of biparental reproduction: Dilution of sample space via gauge group of dilations

-Taking into account this brief discussion, the dynamics described by the equation \eqref{evolucion} and imposed conditions represent a time homogeneous \textit{birth-death process}.
-In the context of \textit{queueing theory}\cite{Kleinrock}, a way to picture this process is through one queue and one server representing all ancestors waiting to be classified if they are blood related or not.
+Considering this brief discussion, the dynamics described by the equation \eqref{evolucion} and the imposed conditions represents a time homogeneous \textit{birth-death process}.
+A naive way to picture the process in the context of \textit{queueing theory} \cite{Kleinrock}, is through one queue representing all ancestors waiting to be classified if they are blood related or not by one server.